 - It often comes down to personal preference.

-Trackball mice are not better unless you have issues with your wrists or shoulders.
-A trackball mouse can be used as preventive.
-But I believe sitting correctly and taking breaks are much more important.
+A Trackball mouse is not better unless you have issues with your wrists or shoulders.
+A trackball mouse can be used preventive, but I believe sitting correctly and taking breaks are much more important.
 Variation is always a good thing - I myself have a regular mouse at the office and a trackball one at home.

-I would suggest you trying a trackball mouse yourself and seeing if you like it.
+I would suggest you try a trackball mouse yourself and seeing if you like it.
 It took me only a day or two to get used to it.
-Now I do not even have to concentrate to use it - I just do.
-Myself I bought the "Kensington Expert Trackball Mouse".
-It seemed pretty popular and well-known.
-It makes scrolling web pages a pleasure with it's scrolling wheel.
+Now I do not even have to concentrate to use it.
+I bought the "Kensington Expert Trackball Mouse" as it seemed pretty popular and well-known.
+It makes scrolling web pages a pleasure with its scrolling wheel.
 One thing I still have to get used to, is using the buttons at the top.